yapjayann/dbms_benchmark/README.md

 ```
 dbms_benchmark/
+├── preprocess.py          # Cleans and transforms the raw power dataset, run this first
 ├── benchmark.py           # Python script to insert/query data and measure performance
 ├── docker-compose.yml     # Starts all 3 databases in containers
 └── README.md              # You're reading this